 They are achieved through credit institutions' adherence to the special rules that cover all key parts of the business, from authorisation and provision of certain financial services, ownership structure, organisation, institutional governance system reporting to supervisors, to risk management and adequate capital and liquidity to cover those risks.

 The supervision checks whether the credit institution operates in accordance with these rules and whether the organization, strategies, policies, procedures and arrangements established by the credit institution together with the regulatory capital and liquidity of the credit institution ensure appropriate governance system and risk coverage.
 This reduces the risk of losses for depositors and other creditors of the bank and the society as a whole.

-Organisation of supervision in Croatia
+Organization of supervision in Croatia

-The function of supervision and oversight of credit institutions and credit unions is organised within the Prudential Regulation and Methodology Area, the Prudential Supervision Area, the Expert Supervision and Oversight Area and the Office for Coordination of Prudential Supervision, Oversight and Risk Management Activities.
+The function of supervision and oversight of credit institutions and credit unions in the Croatian National Bank is organized within the Prudential Regulation and Methodology Area, the Prudential Supervision Area, the Expert Supervision and Oversight Area and the Office for Coordination of Prudential Supervision, Oversight and Risk Management Activities.

 - performance of activities of supervision and oversight of credit institutions and credit unions.

 In Croatia, credit institutions may be established as banks, savings banks and housing savings banks.
 Credit institution is a common name for companies whose activity is the taking of deposits or other repayable funds from the public and the granting of credits for own account.